-The British Committee for Standards in Haematology (BCSH) published a review entitled “Guidelines on the investigation and diagnosis of cobalamin and folate deficiencies” in 1994(1) This publication can be accessed here.
+The British Committee for Standards in Haematology (BCSH) published a review entitled “Guidelines on the investigation and diagnosis of cobalamin and folate deficiencies” in 1994(1) and an updated version was published in 2014.
+This publication can be accessed here.

 This review does highlight that at one time deficiency was synonymous with macrocytic anaemia but that many patients with pernicious anaemia may present without either anaemia or macrocytosis.

 However, there is currently no consensus.
 In short, simple guidelines, or a “gold-standard” for estimating cobalamin deficiency and indeed cobalamin status, do not exist, especially in cases with borderline cobalamin values or the elderly.

 In fact this absence of a gold standard method hampers the ability to compare the various markers of B12 deficiency with each other.
 One area of research for Axis-Shield, in collaboration with our academic partners, is to attempt to establish a suitable standard.

 Of course measurement of total serum B12 has been, and is, widely used as the standard screening test but there are problems of sensitivity and specificity.

 As discussed elsewhere the promise of estimating and using the levels of the two metabolites that can accumulate during cobalamin deficiency (homocysteine andmethylmalonic acid) to improve diagnosis, does not seem to have been fulfilled.

 Three thoughtful editorials discuss the pitfalls of this approach (2,3,4).